ChurchCRM/CRM/docs/Installation/Manual.md

 ## How Do I Install ChurchCRM?

+1. [Download the latest release] (https://github.com/ChurchCRM/CRM/releases/latest)

-1. The .tar.gz file download contains a directory called "churchcrm" Extract the file and place the contents into a directory in the document root of your Web server or via FTP to a shared hosting account
+2. The zip file download contains a directory called "churchcrm" Extract the file and place the contents into a directory in the document root of your Web server or via FTP to a shared hosting account

-2. Within the directory you'll find a directory called "mysql," and another called "install" containing a file named "Install.sql".
-Contained in this file are the SQL statements necessary to create the ChurchCRM database.
+2. Create a a Church CRM DB and user that have full permissions on the db.

  - For LAMP servers, log onto your database server under the root account (or other account allowed to create databases), create a database for ChurchCRM, and